nginx

 You can run the tutorial in a single terminal and switch access between the clusters

-using kubectl config use-context kind-client
+using kubectl config use-context kind-client and kubectl config use-context kind-server.

 Deploy nginx client and server